ErlingSigurdson/Drv7SegQ595/README.md

 Refer to `Drv7Seg2x595.h` for more API details.

-## Edge cases
+## Special cases

+* **Multiple drivers**.
+You can create additional instances of `Drv7Seg2x595Class` and use them for driving multiple displays, but it is adviced not to employ SPI by more than one instance at a time.

 * **Single-digit displays**.
 With a single-position display there's usually no purpose in a switchable signal that turns the only character position ON and OFF (all control job can be done by `seg_byte` alone), nor there's a need for multiplexing.
 Still, you can use this library to control a single-digit display in a pinch.
 You can either:
     - assign a single position bit during the driver configuration and use that bit to control your only position (in this case the multiplexing logic will still be applied, but the single position will always be the one to be turned on next);
     - ignore `pos_byte` completely and power your display directly by connecting it to GND or VCC, according to the display type.
 You will still have to pass a single position bit argument during the driver configuration to comply with the library logic, but its particular value becomes irrelevant (pick `Drv7SegPosBit0`, it'll be fine).